LiEnby/GcToolKit/README.md

 # USB OTG Backup

-This program allows backup vita GCs with a USB device connected via an OTG cable however this only works with OTG cables with an external power source; or "Y-Cable" for example this one for the [Amazon Fire Stick](https://www.amazon.com/ANDTOBO-Micro-Adapter-Power-Devices/dp/B083M1S6QT).
+This program allows backup vita GCs with a USB device connected via an OTG cable

+however this only works with OTG cables with an external power source; or "Y-Cable"

+for example this one for the [Amazon Fire Stick](https://www.amazon.com/ANDTOBO-Micro-Adapter-Power-Devices/dp/B083M1S6QT).

-# FULLY DISABLE YAMT or other SD2Vita driver !!!
+# Requires disabling SD2Vita driver
-YAMT disables GC Authentication entirely; and enables the SD Card driver instead;
+YAMT disables GC Authentication entirely; and enables the (offical) SD Card driver instead;

-and obviously SD2Vita takes place of the gamecart slot.
+and obviously SD2Vita takes place of the gamecart, so it's not possible to use it with this

 to disable YAMT comment out
 ```